 Go for Branded

-Always go for a branded power supply if you care about the performance and well being of your computer components.
+Always go for a branded power supply if you care about the performance and lifespan of your computer components.
 Cheap Unbranded Chinese power supplies may attract you at first, but in the end, they are nothing but trouble.
-Branded PSUs may cost a little higher but they are very reliable and provides you accurate current, voltage, and power that are needed for the long life of your PC hardware components.
-Some of the good brands of power supplies are Seasonic, Corsair, Cooler Master, Antec, EVGA, Thermaltake.
+Branded PSUs may cost a little higher but they are very reliable and provides you with accurate current, voltage, and power that are needed for the long life of your PC hardware components.
+Some of the good brands of power supplies are Seasonic, Corsair, Cooler Master, Antec, EVGA, and Thermaltake.

 Assess the Total Power Consumption of your PC

 Lastly, you have to assess the total power consumption of your PC if you have more hard disks or case fans installed in your PC.
 You can do this by using power supply calculator tools available online or can ask here.
-If you have a normal PC with two case fans, two hard drives then you can go with the same wattage power supply that is recommended by the graphics card manufacturer on their website.
+If you have a normal PC with two case fans, and two hard drives then you can go with the same wattage power supply that is recommended by the graphics card manufacturer on their website.
 If you have extra components installed then you can add 100W to the PSU wattage which is recommended by your graphics card manufacturer.

 Check out: Best Fanless PSUs for Building Silent PC

 80 Plus Certification Rating

 This is really not an important factor but if you have an 80 Plus Certification power supply then it will be more power-efficient compared to the ones without it.
 This means your PSU will draw less power compared to the PSU with the same wattage.
 The various 80 Plus certification ratings in decreasing order for a power supply are 80 Plus Titanium, 80 Plus Platinum, 80 Plus Gold, 80 Plus Silver, 80 Plus Bronze, and 80 Plus White.